cogment/cogment-doc/docs/reference/grpc.md

 -   DATALOG_SERVICE: Cogment service accessed with gRPC service `DatalogSP`.
 -   DATASTORE_SERVICE: Cogment service accessed with gRPC service `TrialDatastoreSP`.
 -   MODEL_REGISTRY_SERVICE: Cogment service accessed with gRPC service `ModelRegistrySP`.
 -   OTHER_SERVICE: This is for services not provided by Cogment or that do not have a dedicated service type.
-The propeties registered in the directory should provide the necessary information, but this is left to the users to manage, and no health checking is performed.
+The properties registered in the directory should provide the necessary information, but this is left to the users to manage, and no health checking is performed.

 ### `ServiceDetails`